 The shield adds a micro-SD card slot, which can be used to store files for serving over the network.
-It is compatible with the Arduino Duemilanove and Mega (using the Ethernet library coming in Arduino 0019).
-An SD card library is not yet included in the standard Arduino distribution, but the sdfatlib by Bill Greiman works well.
+It is compatible with the Basic board Duemilanove and Mega (using the Ethernet library coming in Basic board 0019).
+An SD card library is not yet included in the standard for Basic board distribution, but the sdfatlib by Bill Greiman works well.
 See this tutorial from Adafruit Industries for instructions .

 The shield also includes a reset controller, to ensure that the W5100 Ethernet module is properly reset on power-up.
 Previous revisions of the shield were not compatible with the Mega and need to be manually reset after power-up.
 The original revision of the shield contained a full-size SD card slot; this is not supported.